The Characteristics Of

 All of the characteristics of healthy relationships work together and support each other.
 At the times where there is a temporary shortage of one or another (a miscommunication or two, too much work without play, etc.) partners can still feel the benefit of previous actions and continue to respect and love each other.
 The relationship is resilient because of the foundation of trust and love that has been built.

 Healthy relationships are interdependent, not co-dependent or independent.
 Partners work together to build intimacy and deeper connections.
+When conflict arises they stay instead of running away, and trust each other to support the relationship and work things through.

 Partners take care of their own needs and learn to ask for what they want and need from the other.